Nose Reshaping (Rhinoplasty) at New Victoria Hospital

 If you have stitches, these will be removed by an experienced Plastic Surgery Nurse approximately one week after surgery, along with any splints and dressings.

-Return to work is usually after one to two weeks, depending on how you feel.
+Usually, you can return to work after one to two weeks, depending on how you feel.
 Your nose and face may remain bruised and swollen for approximately two weeks, but this should gradually improve over this period.
 Less noticeable swelling will remain for several months after the surgery and is part of the healing process.
 You should be aware that it can take 12 months for the final result to be visible.